christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

 **Low-density weakening model**

+Additional strength reduction for low-density states (below the reference density).
+For most models, strength is reduced by reducing the cohesion, and by that the whole yield envelope.
+For COLLINS_PLASTICITY only the damaged cohesion is reduced, vor VON_MISES_PLASTICITY all (constant) yield strength is reduced.
-Additional strength reduction for low-density states (below the reference density), by reducing the cohesion, and by that the whole yield envelope.
-Cohesion is increasingly reduced for decreasing density, where the shape of the curve that defines the reducing factor is set by the parameters below.
+Strength reduction increases with decreasing density, where the shape of the curve that defines the reducing factor is set by the parameters below.
 It drops from 1 to gamma between rho0 and eta_limit, with slope alpha, then it drops further from gamma to zero between eta_limit and rho=0, with slope beta.
 When combined with porosity, all densities are matrix densities.

 You need to set `LOW_DENSITY_WEAKENING` in parameter.h (at compile time), and in the material config file: